- Sergey V Brodsky, MD, PhD

 While initially termed "warfarin-related nephropathy," we use the term "anticoagulant-related nephropathy" because the entity has been associated with anticoagulants other than warfarin .

 This topic reviews the epidemiology, pathogenesis, clinical features, and treatment of anticoagulant-related nephropathy.
 The differential diagnosis of AKI, glomerulonephritis, and hematuria are discussed elsewhere.
-(See "Diagnostic approach to the patient with subacute kidney injury in an outpatient setting" and "Differential diagnosis and evaluation of glomerular disease" and "Etiology and evaluation of hematuria in adults".)
+(See "Diagnostic approach to adult patients with subacute kidney injury in an outpatient setting" and "Differential diagnosis and evaluation of glomerular disease" and "Etiology and evaluation of hematuria in adults".)

 BACKGROUND AND EPIDEMIOLOGY